 Don’t take our word for it – do a web search.
 If you do a web search on our company name vs other brands you will see we have earned a reputation for quality that is unequaled.
 We guarantee that if installed correctly, our floors will not shrink, buckle, or warp – problems that can plague other brands.

-Solid bamboo flooring is made solely of bamboo - it is 100 percent bamboo throughout, and is available in tongue and groove and click lock floating versions. (you can see an image of a solid click lock floating floor below).
+Solid bamboo flooring is made solely of bamboo - it is 100 percent bamboo throughout and is available in tongue and groove and click lock floating versions.
+You can see side cut views of the different types of bamboo floors here.

 Engineered bamboo flooring is comprised of a wear layer of bamboo on top, with an engineered, multilayer core below.
 The benefits of engineered wood floors are ease of installation and higher dimensional stability.